-There are a number of different searches that your conveyancer can carry out and they may well uncover potentially costly issues which otherwise you would have been unaware of.
+There are a number of different searches that your solicitor can carry out, and they may well uncover potentially costly issues which you might otherwise have been unaware of.

 Those issues might be as simple as making you aware of protected trees in the garden, a flooding risk or the fact that a developer has plans to build 90 new homes on the land behind the property.

-Tinsdills Conveyancing Team will be able to explain each of the searches in more detail for you; below is a summary of the searches we provide to our clients when purchasing a property:
+The Tinsdills Property Buying & Selling team will be able to explain each of the searches in more detail for you; below is a summary of the searches we provide to our clients when purchasing a property:

 These searches are not physical surveys of the property, but instead based on data available.
 Local searches will be used to identify for example footpaths adjoining the property are publicly maintained or if there are plans for a new road bypass in the immediate vicinity of the property.
 There may be outstanding planning applications on the property or it could be situated in a conservation area.